elee05/Tokenizer/README.md

 ## Installation

-will need to the regex package (python's built in `re` will not be good enough).
+need to the regex package (python's built in `re` will not be good enough).
 You can install it with `pip`:
 ```bash
 pip install regex
 # or